How to Retrieve Deleted Text Messages on iPhone 6s Plus/6s/6 Plus/6/5s/5c/5/4S/4/3GS

 Step 1: Run the iPhone text messages recovery tool, and open the “Recover from iTunes Backup File” tab.
-All the backups of your iOS devices on the computer will be listed.
-You can easily sort all the backups by device name, last backup date and serial number and then select the wanted one to “Start Scan”.
-If the iTunes backup is protected with password, you may be asked to input the passward so that the iPhone SMS recovery software can scan the data in the locked iTunes backup.
+All the iTunes backups of your iOS devices on the computer will be listed.
+You can easily sort all the backups by device "Name", device "Model", "Latest Backup Date", "File Size", and "Serial Number" and then select the wanted one to “Start Scan”.
+If the iTunes backup is protected with a password, you may be asked to input the passward so that the iPhone SMS recovery software can scan the data in the locked iTunes backup.

 Method 4: Recover iPhone text messages from iCloud backups

-Even if you have no iTunes backups of your iPhone, or your iPhone was even lost, broken or crashed, you are still able to retrieve the deleted text messages on iPhone by extracting from iCloud backups with the help of the iPhone SMS recovery software.
+Even if you have no iTunes backups of your iPhone, or even your iPhone is lost, broken or has crashed, you are still able to retrieve the deleted text messages on iPhone by extracting from iCloud backups with the help of the iPhone SMS recovery software.

 Here are the steps to extract text messages from iCloud backup: